 According to a study millennials constitute of the most overworked generation globally.
 Mostly in their 20s or 30s, they also make for the core work group at offices.
-Particularly in the UK, they are the ones who are yet to pay back their student loans, yet to reach the career high; and while coping with stagnant wages they are juggling to meet the ends every day!
+Particularly in the UK, they are the ones who are yet to pay back their student loans, yet to reach the career-high; and while coping with stagnant wages they are juggling to meet the ends every day!

 Most millennials spend on lifestyle products, dining out, alcohol, friends and vacations.
-It is alright to socialise and spend quality time with friends.
-But you need not always splurge.
+It is alright to socialise and spend quality time with friends, but you need not always splurge.
 You must have a budget to check the spending.

 One of the simple ways to curb emotional buying is to not buy online without a shopping list.
 It is effortless to buy using a credit card.
 When you are shopping online, it is easier to get swayed by the fabulous deal on that dress (or brand) you always wanted to buy.
-When you already have a list of payouts you must use your pay check in a more refined way.
+When you already have a list of payouts you must use your paycheck in a more refined way.

 While a majority of millennials do not appear to be inclined to buy homes any sooner, but there is a segment of younger homeowners in the UK.
 With a host of debts including student loans, mortgage, auto loan, personal loan and credit bills, one is most likely to bring red flags on their credit report.

-Buying a home is not a onetime investment.
+Buying a home is not a one-time investment.
 Apart from the mortgage you also need to work on its maintenance.
-While a homeowner loan can help you raise low cost instalment loan for home improvement, a debt is a debt and should not be raised until it is the last alternative.
+While a homeowner loan can help you raise low-cost instalment loan for home improvement, a debt is a debt and should not be raised until it is the last alternative.
 Always assess if home equity loans a good idea for your situation.

 It is important to make definitive financial goals.
 You need to clearly outline financial obligations and set apart the part of income for each cause.
-If you want to repay your student loan within next five years, you must make a big prepayment before the beginning of each year.
+If you want to repay your student loan within the next five years, you must make a big prepayment before the beginning of each year.
 This will help you save on interest rate and close the deal sooner.
-Likewise if you are planning to buy a home, you would need to build a good credit history.
+Likewise, if you are planning to buy a home, you would need to build a good credit history.
 Apart from regular student loan payments, make sure you do not roll back your credit balances and also limit the credit use to permissible levels.